DeWachterGianni/A-Pathfinding-In-Unity/README.md

 - Click on a tile to add a wall
 - Press 'A' and 'Left mouse button' to drag mouse around while fast placing walls
 - Press 'Z' and 'Left mouse button' to drag mouse around while fast removing walls
+- Press 'S' and 'Left mouse button' to set the start tile
+- Press 'E' and 'Left mouse button' to set the end tile

 Moving around:
 - Press 'Middle mouse button' while moving mouse around

 Zooming:
 - Use scroll wheel

 Known bugs I can't fix :'(
 - View image(s) in project in the 'Bugs' folder